Kyle Dudley Takes Reins of Basketball Program

 In addition to the starting five, Dudley will count on contributions from a number of other players, including returners Seth Gelwarg ’20, Winston Jules ’19, and Will Philo ’19 and newcomers Tyler Carpenter ’19, Ford Cousin ’21, Will Farrell ’19, Dean Fratt ’20, Jack Ruhanen ’21, Tacoma Simmons ’19, and Cole Wojtkowski ’21.

-Over the years, Salisbury School has produced some of the finest basketball teams in New England, qualifying for year-end tournament play 20 times in the last 23 years, including five trips to the championship game.
-The 2010-2011 season saw Salisbury move up to Class A basketball and the Knights reached the championship game of the NEPSAC boys tournament.
-In March of 2012, Salisbury captured the New England Class A final with a 72-60 win over Choate Rosemary Hall for the first basketball championship in the School's history.
+Over the years, Salisbury School has produced some of the finest basketball teams in New England, often qualifying for year-end tournament play, including five trips to the championship game in recent years.
+With a move to Class A basketball in the 2010-2011 season the Knights soon captured the New England Class A final with a 72-60 win over Choate Rosemary Hall for the first basketball championship in the School's history in 2012.

 Salisbury plays a challenging schedule that includes traditional prep school opponents and games against the Williams College JV and the United States Military Academy Prep School.
 The team participates in prestigious tournaments such as the Doc Hurley Classic (Hartford, CT), the National Prep School Invitational (University of Rhode Island), the Thomas Blackburn Tournament (Worcester, MA), the Hall of Fame Classic (Springfield, MA), and the Sun Youth Holiday Classic (Montreal, CAN).

 Our Players have gone on to play basketball at Army, Quinnipiac, Bucknell, Endicott, LaSalle, Hobart, Susquehanna, St. Lawrence, Connecticut College and more.
 Additionally, former Knights have played professionally overseas.